jr-leary7/bayesVG/README.md

 svg_model <- extractModel(seu_brain)
 ```

-We can cluster the SVG set (using a very fast modified Gaussian mixture
+We can cluster the SVG set (using a very fast modified Bayesian Gaussian
-model) into spatial modules as shown below.
-The clustering function
+mixture model) into spatial modules as shown below.
+The clustering
-returns a PCA embedding of the SVGs, a table of the soft cluster
+function returns a PCA embedding of the SVGs, a table of the soft
-assignment probabilities, and the log-likelihood and Bayesian
+cluster assignment probabilities, and the log-likelihood and Bayesian
 information criterion (BIC) of the clustering.
 The clustering code uses
 the fullrank VI algorithm by default due to the multi-modality and high
-correlation of the posterior distribution.
+correlations of the approximate posterior distribution.

 ``` r
 svg_clusters <- clusterSVGsBayes(seu_brain,